How to Edit Saved Passwords in Google Chrome

 - Press the "Passwords" button, it has a key icon next to it.

 - Find the website that you wish to display the password and press the "eye" icon.
 This will display the password for that website.
-You may also click the three-dot button to get details about the saved password or remove it entirely.
+You may be prompted to enter your Windows password first.
+You can also click the three-dot button to get details about the saved password or remove it entirely from the list of passwords.

-- Once the password list item has been removed, you may then proceed to log into that desired site again and enter the new password.
-Google will automatically prompt you to ask if you wish to update/save the password for the current site.
+- Once the password list item has been removed, you may then proceed to log into that desired site again but you will have to manually enter your password.
+If change your password Google will automatically prompt you to ask if you wish to update/save the password for the current site.
 Enter the new password in the proper pop-up message fields and click "Save".